xyztavo/go-gym/README.md

 - [x] create admin, gym-admin user
 - [x] admins can set regular users to be gym admins
 - [x] admins and gymadmins can create exercises
+- [x] admins and gymadmins can create routines
-- [ ] admins and gymadmins can create routines
+- [ ] admins and gymadmins can add exercises to routines